Violation of Probation Lawyer Fort Lauderdale

 When you are put on probation, you are agreeing to adhere to a legally binding set of standards of conduct until the probationary period is over.
 If you fail to follow the regulations set out for you, and are accused of violating your probation, you could face serious jail time.
 This could be very worrisome for any individual who is thought to have violated their probation, as the time spent incarcerated can even be increased above the original length of time of the sentence.

-Types of Probation Violations
+Types of Probation Violations in Fort Lauderdale, FL

 When the probation officer that is managing your case considers that you have violated probation, they will act quickly to issue a warrant for your arrest.
 There are two main types of violations: technical violations and substantive violations.

 - Failing to report to your probation officer